 This mechanism is quite similar to the income distribution of Switzerland derived from the aggregated tax statistics.
 Looking at the published tax statistics for the year 2011 the proportion of single (62.1%) to married tax units (37.9%) are similar to Bern, meaning that inequality would be lower if assessed on household level and not among tax units.
 In addition, we suggest that the bias got stronger in recent decades, and it had thus less influence in times when the overlap of fiscal and real households was bigger.

-Coverage issues
+Population coverage

 While survey samples are suspected to be biased because of non-response, the concerns about incomplete coverage are different with tax data.
 Essentially every permanent resident in Switzerland over 18 years of age (respectively 20 years of age prior to 1996) is taxed on a yearly base (or every two years before the change of the tax system).
 Theoretically this leads to a full representation of the adult population of Switzerland and a complete coverage of the income distribution.
 Practically, however, tax data distinguishes several subgroups and for some time periods information on certain groups are missing.
 This can lead to an incomplete representation of the population.
 First, tax data distinguishes normal and special cases.
 Normal cases embrace the majority of taxpayers and are tax units residing in Switzerland without foreign source income and being liable to taxation all year long.
 Special cases cover mainly foreign nationals living in Switzerland or individuals who moved to or depart from Switzerland and are therefore not liable to taxation for the whole year.
 Second, tax statistics separate between those who actually pay taxes and those with an income below a threshold that leads to an exemption of direct federal taxes.
 While information on taxed normal cases is available for longer time periods, information on special cases and non-taxed units are not always reported.